 The Mathematics Advanced course provides the minimum basis for entry into tertiary courses requiring mathematics.
 Students intending to do tertiary studies should check prerequisites for specific courses.
 Students who have acquired a very high level of competence in the 5.3 course in Years 9 and 10 and who require substantial mathematics at a tertiary level supporting the physical sciences, computer science or engineering should undertake Mathematics Extension 1 or Extension 2 courses.

 Physics, Chemistry, Engineering Studies, Software Design and Development.
+Cost: BHC: nil.
+KHC: nil.
+2 units Major Project: no

 Cost: BHC: nil.
-KHC: Edrolo Subscription.
+KHC: nil.
 2 units Major Project: no